sergeych/farcall/README.md

 # Farcall

-## Important!

-The gem creation is under active development, current state is: beta.
-The JSON and [BOSS](https://github.com/sergeych/boss_protocol) formats are supported out of the box, thogh XML and other could be easily implemented.

 ## Description

-The simple and elegant cross-platform RPC protocol that uses any formatter/transport capable of transmitting dictionary-like objects, for example, JSON, XML, BSON, BOSS and many others.
+The simple and elegant cross-platform RPC protocol that uses any formatter/transport capable of transmitting dictionary-like objects, for example, JSON, [BOSS](https://github.com/sergeych/boss_protocol), XML, BSON and many others.
 This gem supports out of the box JSON and [BOSS](https://github.com/sergeych/boss_protocol) protocols.

 RPC is made asynchronously, each call can have any return values.
 While one call is waiting,